Withdrawing as a financial aid recipient

 Federal student financial aid is awarded to you under the assumption that you will be enrolled for a specified period of time, such as a session or term.
-When you are receiving these funds and are not enrolled as scheduled, ASU's Financial Aid and Scholarship Services office is required to determine if you were enrolled long enough to keep all of the federal and institutional financial aid paid to you.
-Therefore, FASS must calculate a "Return of Title IV Funds" any time you stop your enrollment (e.g., withdraw, drop or stop participating in classes and receive a combination of all EN, EU, I or W grades in a session or term) before the end of the term and if you do not confirm your intent to return in another session within the same term.
+When you are receiving these funds and are not enrolled as scheduled, ASU's Financial Aid and Scholarship Services (FASS) office is required to determine if you were enrolled long enough to keep all of the federal and institutional financial aid paid to you.
+Therefore, FASS must calculate a "Return of Title IV Funds" any time you stop your enrollment (e.g., withdraw, drop or stop participating in classes and receive a combination of all EN, EU, I, W grades and/or Z grade in MAT 117 class in a session or term) before the end of the term and if you do not confirm your intent to return in another session within the same term.
 Receiving all EN grades (failure to participate) will result in the cancellation of all federal and institutional financial aid excluding earned Federal Work-Study and Employee Waivers.

 If you are considering dropping from a class, withdrawing or not participating, we recommend you consult with a financial aid representative to discuss your options.
 The financial aid funds you received for the term were based on the amount of credits you were enrolled in at the time of disbursement.
 Should your credits decrease, you may have to repay some or all of your financial aid funds.

 You will be required to submit a Financial Aid Withdrawal Confirmation form within five days of initiating any withdrawal (please do not submit this form unless requested to on My ASU).
 Failure to submit this form will result in an immediate recalculation of your financial aid.
 If you do plan on returning for a session later in the same term, it is imperative to complete the form within the timeframe above.

 …drop all of my classes before the term starts?